GrayGorilla/binge-watchers-client/README.md

 ## Available Scripts

-Set-up:
+In the project directory, you can run:

 ### `npm install`

-In the project directory, you can run:
+Installs packages into Node Modules.<br />

 ### `npm start`